graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 <!--
 - But there's more security beyond authentication and authorization!
-- Beyond authentication and authorization, we need to protect against abuse
+- We need to also protect against abuse
 - Rate limiting prevents abuse at multiple levels of your system
 - The `@rateLimit` directive lets you protect specific heavy fields - for example, you could rate limit an expensive search operation while allowing normal queries to flow freely
 - Query protection stops malicious deep nested queries that could overwhelm your servers
 - For example, someone could write a query that goes 50 levels deep and crashes your API
-- We have many more query protection features available like complexity analysis and alias limits, but we'll showcase these two to get you started with secure defaults
+- We have many more query protection features available like complexity analysis and alias limits, but we'll showcase only a few to get you started with secure defaults
 - These features are essential if you're exposing APIs publicly -->